dimagi/xform-spec/_sections/60-repeats.md

 ### Default Values in Repeats

-There are two different ways to provide default values to elements inside repeats.
+There are three different ways to provide default values to elements inside repeats.

 A. Specify the values inside a repeat group with a `jr:template=""` attribute in the primary instance.
 Any new repeat that does not yet exist in the primary instance will get these default values.
 The repeat group with the `jr:template` attribute is **not** part of the record itself.
 So in the example below is for a form in which only a single repeat was created for John.